dlemire60/Just4Learning/README.md

 # Just4Learning

-Working to grok GitHub (this is in the working branch of my Just4Learning repo; and this edit was made locally)
+Working to grok GitHub (this is in the <u>working branch</u> of my Just4Learning repo; and this edit was made locally)

 ## Playing with GH Page Themes